onflow/wallet-extension-example/docs/index.md

   fclConfig.put("accessNode.api", "https://rest-testnet.onflow.org")
   fclConfig.put("sdk.transport", httpSend)
 ```

 See [here](https://docs.onflow.org/fcl/reference/configure-fcl/) for more configuration options.
-Note that many of these configuration options are dapp specific and not needed for the wallet.
+Note, that many of these configuration options are dapp specific and not needed for the wallet.

 **Manifest V3 configurations:**

 ```json
   ...